Mushbt/traveler_views_pp5/README.md

 - [Fiverr](https://www.fiverr.com/logo-maker/saved-logos?tab=designs) - Was used to create the site logo
 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome were used throughout the site
 - [Google Fonts](https://fonts.google.com/) - Font used throught out the site
+- [Git](https://git-scm.com/) Was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) Was used as a remote repository to store project code
 - [Gitpod](https://gitpod.io) Was used to host a virtual workspace
 - [Heroku](https://heroku.com) was used to deploy the project into live environment